splunk/public-o11y-docs/sp-oncall/alerts/notification-alert-aggregation.rst

     :alt: Incident 642 has four subsequent alerts tied to it.

 This alert aggregation works with Critical, Warning, and Ack'd message types as long the entity_id is shared between events.
-For more information regarding fields like entity_id and message_type, see :ref:`incident-fields-glossary.`
+For more information regarding fields like entity_id and message_type, see :ref:`incident-fields-glossary`.

 .. note::